Friday, November 21, 2008

 She had never known war, though, so perhaps the innocent glee of it came naturally.
 Still, she was old enough to have her own share of burdens.
 At a mere twenty-two years of age, she'd already lost a husband to disease and a child to still birth.
 And yet, here she was, swaying to the blare of klaxon horns as though it was a symphony.

 He'd enjoyed getting to know her.
 Grace was her name, he suddenly remembered.
-Fate had put them at a table together that evening, just as as it had made sure their mutual affection and attraction could never blossom into something more.
+Fate had put them at a table together that evening, just as it had made sure their mutual affection and attraction could never blossom into something more.
 They'd exchanged tales, both happy and sad, talked at length about their triumphs and their fears.
 She had been working as a clerk since her husband died, but she was studying to become a nurse.

 Grace had won her ticket through some sort of lottery.
 She said that she had spent a significant portion of her life savings on the dress she wore that night.
 It was simple, but effective.
 Bright red and delightfully clingy, yet with a flare at the hem that billowed with each twirl.